-Devasuda Anblagan PhD, Finance Manager of NHS England and NHS Improvement
+Devasuda Anblagan PhD, Senior Finance Manager at NHS England and NHS Improvement

-Devasuda Anblagan began her first permanent finance role as a Finance Manager for NHS England and NHS Improvement in Cambridge in April 2020, having completed the NHS Financial Management Training Scheme.
+Devasuda Anblagan began her first permanent finance role as a finance manager for NHS England and NHS Improvement in Cambridge in April 2020, having completed the NHS Financial Management Training Scheme.
+She is now a senior finance manager.
 Her role, which started shortly after the UK's first COVID-19 lockdown began, was initially focused on supporting the organisation's response to the pandemic, including PPE supply chains and distributions.
 Her work covers regional COVID-19 capital and revenue expenditure reporting, supporting the finance assurance team with capital investment assurance process and providing insightful and high-quality analysis of systems reporting.

 Prior to joining the NHS training scheme, Devasuda pursued a medical research career as an MRI physicist.
 Having initially come to the UK in 2005 on a scholarship from Malaysia, and getting a First in Physics at the University of Nottingham, she was awarded a PhD position researching the MRI of foetal development in Nottingham, before becoming a Research Fellow at the University of Edinburgh.
 Here, she was a member of the team involved in research into perinatal and ageing brains using MRI.

 Devasuda is passionate about improving the healthcare system and medical research through understanding current challenges and future demand.
 Her experience within the NHS Financial Management Training Scheme includes roles at Cambridge University Hospitals Foundation Trust, Hertfordshire Community NHS Trust, management consultancy PwC, and Cambridgeshire and Peterborough STP System Delivery Unit.
 She completed her CIPFA professional qualification and became a CPFA in 2020.